Researcher

 On-site

 For the last couple of years, we’ve mostly been focused on an approach to ELK based on formalizing a kind of heuristic reasoning that could be used to analyze neural network behavior.
-You can read more about this approach in some of our recent blog posts, such as:
+You can read more about this approach in our recent blog post, A bird’s eye view of ARC’s research, and see more details in some of our other blog posts, such as:

 Our research has reached a stage where we’re coming up against concrete problems in mathematics, theoretical computer science and machine learning, and so we’re particularly excited about hiring researchers with relevant background, regardless of whether they have worked on AI alignment before.